 'Blackout curtains or blinds will help your baby sleep for longer and block out any distractions.
 There are lots of colorful options available, which means this can be a space to incorporate pattern and color into your nursery design.'

 If your baby's room faces the street, doubling up on blinds and curtains will help cut down on traffic noise and the voices of passersby, too.

 'It's very much a personal decision whether you want to carpet the room or opt for something that is more practical to clean,' says Cydney Ball.

 'If you do go for hard flooring then soft rugs will make a room more inviting and will also be essential for playtime on the floor.'

 5. Picking lighting for nursery rooms

-'There are some really fun options with children's lighting such as the dinosaur lamp or shark pendant which add character to the space and are sure to be popular with children for years.' concludes Cydney Ball.
+'There are some really fun children's bedroom lighting ideas available, such as dinosaur lamps or shark pendants, which add character to the space and are sure to be popular with children for years to come,' concludes Cydney Ball.

-Or, of course, you can pick out an eye-catching central pendant that hits all the interior trends you want it to – but which are colorful and bright for your baby, too.
+Or, of course, you can also pick eye-catching bedroom ceiling light ideas – such as a central pendant that hits all the interior trends you want it to, but which is colorful and bright for your baby, too.